minprog/platforms/django/lectures/sql/index.md

             "flight": flight
         })

-Now we’ll create a template to display this flight information with a link back to the home page
+Now we'll create a template to display this flight information with a link back to the home page

     {% extends "flights/layout.html" %}